angusjellis/angusjellis/README.md

 I’m currently working on migrating our Source Code Management system from Bitbucket Server to GitHub, along with making our GitHub user experience as brilliant as possible.

-I'm interested in Kubernetes, Python, Node JS, etc...
+I'm interested in Kubernetes, Python, Node.js, etc...

 <!--
 **angusjellis/angusjellis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.